MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-swift/bre-deployment-utility.md

 # BRE Deployment Utility
 You can use the BRE Deployment Utility to publish and deploy the Business Rule Engine (BRE) vocabularies and policies required for a SWIFT schema.
 Publishing and deploying these vocabularies and policies is required to enable BRE validation for the message type.

- You can also deploy business rules by using the SWIFT Standards Release Guides (SRGs) to identify the required rules, and then using the [!INCLUDE[btsCoName](../../includes/btsconame-md.md)][!INCLUDE[btsBizTalkServerNoVersion](../../includes/btsbiztalkservernoversion-md.md)] Business Rule Composer tool to deploy the vocabularies and policies.
+ You can also deploy business rules by using the SWIFT Standards Release Guides (SRGs) to identify the required rules, and then using the Microsoft [!INCLUDE[btsBizTalkServerNoVersion](../../includes/btsbiztalkservernoversion-md.md)] Business Rule Composer tool to deploy the vocabularies and policies.
 However, using the BRE Deployment Utility is much easier.

  The BRE Deployment Utility accomplishes the following:

 - Examines the deployed assembly that you specify and determines the message schemas that you deployed for the assembly.

-- Publishes the [!INCLUDE[btaA4SWIFT2.3abbrevnonumber](../../includes/btaa4swift2-3abbrevnonumber-md.md)]_CodeLists.xml and [!INCLUDE[btaA4SWIFT2.3abbrevnonumber](../../includes/btaa4swift2-3abbrevnonumber-md.md)]_Functions.xml vocabularies required for [!INCLUDE[btsCoName](../../includes/btsconame-md.md)][!INCLUDE[A4SWIFT_CurrentVersion_FirstRef](../../includes/a4swift-currentversion-firstref-md.md)] business rules processing.
+- Publishes the [!INCLUDE[btaA4SWIFT2.3abbrevnonumber](../../includes/btaa4swift2-3abbrevnonumber-md.md)]_CodeLists.xml and [!INCLUDE[btaA4SWIFT2.3abbrevnonumber](../../includes/btaa4swift2-3abbrevnonumber-md.md)]_Functions.xml vocabularies required for Microsoft [!INCLUDE[A4SWIFT_CurrentVersion_FirstRef](../../includes/a4swift-currentversion-firstref-md.md)] business rules processing.

 - Publishes and deploys the SWIFT base policies (reference policy, party identifier policy, and network rule policies) associated with the message schemas.